 |

-Notes: * if not already selected during the undergraduate program ** from the Master's Degree in Data Science, Scientific Computing & Artificial Intelligence |
+Notes: * if not already selected for the bachelor's program ** from the Master's Degree Course in Data Science, Scientific Computing & Artificial Intelligence |

 Contacts:

-Cinzia Talamonti, cinzia.talamonti@unifi.it, Franco Fusi, franco.fusi@unifi.it
+Cinzia Talamonti, cinzia.talamonti@unifi.it, Giovanni Romano, giovanni.romano@unifi.it

 Last